cnabio/cnab-spec/105-signing.md

 Implementations of CNAB MAY support creating and verifying attestations.
 Implementations of CNAB MAY support favoring an attestation with equal weight as the original signature.
 Attestations MAY be stored with the signed bundle, though there is no requirement that attestations be stored in a specific place.

 Attestations MAY use the `COMMENT:` field of a detached signature to indicate, in a human-friendly way, what the attestation is for.
 However, agents _must not_ consider this information definitive.
 Comment fields are not calculated into the signature and can be easily modified.
-Instead, attestation _must_ be based solely on the key.
+Instead, attestation MUST be based solely on the key.

 ```text
 -----BEGIN PGP SIGNATURE-----